oda404/BFInterpreter/README.md

 # BFInterpreter
-C interpreter for the Brainf*ck esoteric programming language.
+Interpreter for the Brainfuck esoteric programming language written in C.
-# Known issues
-- Loops are kinda slow.